ajwaters061491/AmazonReviews/README.md

 ## Alvin Waters

-## My technical assessment for Loyal Health
+## Originally done as a technical assessment for an interview.